 Why Rome with Ave Maria?

 Dr. Joseph Yarbrough is once again delighted to lead students through an exploration of the City of Rome in conjunction with the study of Latin, its ancient and Catholic language.
-He has taught at AMU for six years since completing his Ph.D. at Cornell University.
-His first stay in Rome, when he studied with Reginald Foster, a Latin secretary in the service of the Vatican, has been an inspiration to share with his own students the excitement of a personal encounter with Rome’s monumental history.
+He has taught at AMU for six years where he began his teaching career a couple years before completing his Ph.D. at Cornell University.
+His first stay in Rome, when he studied with Fr.
+Reginald Foster, O.C.D., a Latinist in the service of the Vatican’s Secretary of State, has been an inspiration to share with his own students the excitement of a personal encounter with Rome’s monumental history through the medium of the Latin language.

 The Virtual Classroom

 The first four weeks of the course will be taught online.
 Students and instructors will meet in a virtual classroom conducting readings and discussions almost as they would in a classroom at Ave Maria.
-Online participation will require a computer equipped with a web camera.
+Online participation will require a computer equipped with a web camera and a stable internet connection.
 This format will enable students to participate while living at home and perhaps even while pursuing summer employment.

-In Rome students will use a unique electronic textbook designed and written by Dr. Yarbrough.
+In Rome students will use an electronic course reader, formatted for iBooks, designed and written by Dr. Yarbrough (here is a .pdf of the Course Reader for 2014).
 To access this reader, students are strongly encouraged to have with them a mobile electronic device such as an iPad, iPhone, Kindle, or any number of Android tablets and phones.
 These devices allow students to take notes (typed or via audio recording); to take photographs and video of sites visited; to store maps and itineraries; to carry electronically otherwise bulky Latin dictionaries and Italian phrasebooks; and to communicate (via WiFi) with family and friends at home.

 Cost & Travel